veysiertekin/user-event-store/README.md

 ## Generate Metric Data

 You can use `generate-metric-data.sh` script for generating server-response-time metrics.
+Script requires `python 2.7`

 ```bash
 ➜  sh ./generate-metric-data.sh